Frequently Asked Questions

 A. Yes.
 We recommend a sports guard specifically designed for braces.

-Q. Do I need to see my family dentist while in braces?
+Q. Do I need to see my dentist while in orthodontic treatment?

 A. Yes!
-Regular checkups with your family dentist are even more important while in braces.
+Regular checkups with your family dentist are even more important while in orthodontic treatment.
 Your family dentist will determine how often you should be seen for cleaning appointments during your orthodontic treatment.

 Q. Are there foods I cannot eat while I have braces?